codebuil/MinGW.c.cvs.util/README.md

 bash files to old pcs
 and smalls distro of linux

-and high stadys of unix bash files on c code change the line enter to mac or linux tested on MinGw
+and stadys of unix bash files
+on c code change the line enter to mac or linux tested on MinGw